manoharan-lab/holopy/docs/source/users/theories.rst

 Including the effect of the lens
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Most of the scattering theories in HoloPy treat the fields on the detector as
+Most of the scattering theories in HoloPy treat the fields on the
-a (magnified) image of the fields at the focal plane.
-While these theories
+detector as a (magnified) image of the fields at the focal plane.
+While
-usually provide a good description of holograms of particles far above the
+these theories usually provide a good description of holograms of
-focus, when the particle is near near the focus subtle optical effects can
+particles far above the focus, when the particle is near the focus
-cause deviations between the recorded hologram and theories which do not
+subtle optical effects can cause deviations between the recorded
+hologram and theories which do not specifically describe the effects of
-specifically describe the effects of the lens.
-To deal with this, HoloPy
+the lens.
+To deal with this, HoloPy currently offers two scattering
-currently offers two scattering theories which describe the effects of a
+theories which describe the effects of a perfect lens on the recorded
-perfect lens on the recorded hologram.
-Both of these scattering theories
+hologram.
+Both of these scattering theories need information about the
-need information about the lens to make predictions, specifically the
+lens to make predictions, specifically the acceptance angle of the lens.
-acceptance angle of the lens.
-The acceptance angle :math:`\beta` is
+The acceptance angle :math:`\beta` is related to the numerical aperture
-related to the numerical aperture or NA of the lens by :math:`\beta =
+or NA of the lens by :math:`\beta = \arcsin(\text{NA} / n_f)`, where
-\arcsin(NA / n_f)`, where :math:`n_f` is the refractive of the immersion
+:math:`n_f` is the refractive index of the immersion fluid.
+For more
-fluid.
-For more details on the effect of the lens on the recorded
+details on the effect of the lens on the recorded hologram, see
-hologram, see [Leahy2020]_ and [Martin2021]_.
+[Leahy2020]_ and [Martin2021]_.

-The :class:`.Lens` theory allows HoloPy to include the effects of a perfect
+The :class:`.Lens` theory allows HoloPy to include the effects of a
-objective lens with any scattering theory.
-The Lens theory works by wrapping a
+perfect objective lens with any scattering theory.
+The Lens theory works
-normal scattering theory.
-For instance, to calculate the image of a sphere in
+by wrapping a normal scattering theory.
+For instance, to calculate the
-an objective lens with an acceptance angle of 1.0, do
+image of a sphere in an objective lens with an acceptance angle of 1.0,
+do

 ..  testcode::